-In my opinion, Betfair correct score trading is by far the most enjoyable way to trade football on Betfair.
+In my opinion, correct score trading is by far the most enjoyable way to trade football on Betfair.

-In this article I will explain how to go about correct score prediction, how the betting exchange markets work and how to trade them profitably.
+In this article I will explain how to go about correct score prediction, how the betting exchange Correct Score markets work and how to trade them profitably.
 I will also share some ideas for correct score trading strategies that you can use this weekend.

 Correct Score Betting

 It's simply not realistic and you will make the bookies a bit more profit.
-Sure, someone somewhere is going to get very lucky and hit a big correct score acca at some point, but someone is also going to win the lottery (probably not me or you).
+Sure, someone somewhere is going to get very lucky and hit a big correct score acca at some point, but someone is also going to win the lottery (probably not me or you!).

 Correct Score Trading